A decision-theoretic approach to dealing with uncertainty in quantum mechanics: The basic decision-theoretic models

-If \(\zero\notin\ext(\assessment)\), then \(\ext(\assessment)\) is the smallest coherent {\SDM} that includes~\(\assessment\), and therefore the most conservative coherent model that's compatible with Your assessment.
-There are then typically infinitely many coherent extensions of~\(\assessment\), each one of which will include \(\ext(\assessment)\) and will therefore be more committal, or less conservative, in the sense that more measurements will be included.
-We'll then say that Your assessment is \emph{consistent}, because it can be extended to a coherent set of measurements.
-If, on the other hand, \(\zero\in\ext(\assessment)\) then there's no compatible coherent model, meaning that Your assessment~\(\assessment\) is \emph{inconsistent}.
-Using~\cref{eq:natural:extension}, we can simplify the consistency condition as follows:
+Indeed, if \(\zero\notin\ext\group{\assessment} \), then \(\ext\group{\assessment} \) satisfies all coherence axioms~\labelcref{ax:desirability:additivity,ax:desirability:scaling,ax:desirability:background,ax:desirability:strict} and is therefore the smallest coherent {\SDM} that includes~\(\assessment\), and therefore the most conservative coherent model that's compatible with Your assessment.
+There are then typically infinitely many coherent extensions of~\(\assessment\), each one of which will include \(\ext\group{\assessment} \) and will therefore be more committal, or less conservative, in the sense that more desirable measurements will be included.
+Your assessment is then indeed \emph{consistent}, because it can be extended to the coherent {\SDM}~\(\ext\group{\assessment} \).
+If, on the other hand, \(\zero\in\ext\group{\assessment} \) then there's no compatible coherent model, meaning that Your assessment~\(\assessment\) is \emph{inconsistent}.